Judge denies bail for Jaffrey woman accused of helping to cover up killing of Keene man

 Britany Barron, the Jaffrey woman accused of cutting off the head of her dead lover, was denied bail Monday after Judge Peter Bornstein determined she is a danger to the community.

-Bornstein found that Britany Barron, 31, was following the orders of her husband, Armando Barron, 30, when she decapitated the lifeless body on Jonathan Amerault, and that she poses a risk to the community.
+Bornstein found that Britany Barron, 31, was following the orders of her husband, Armando Barron, 30, when she decapitated the lifeless body of Jonathan Amerault.

 “The defendant did as her husband told her to do,” Bornstein said.
 “There is still a substantial risk the defendant will do as her husband tells her to do.”